-“It was cool and mature, the tone was really sexy and provocative, and kind of aggressive,” Que said.
+“It was cool and mature, the tone was really sexy and provocative, and kind of aggressive."

 “So, what does that translate to in 2022?
-And from our point of view, things like honesty, diversity and maturity is base level … I think that’s just par for the course.”
+And from our point of view, things like honesty, diversity and maturity is base level … I think that’s just par for the course," Que continued.

 “We couldn’t be more stoked to be starting production on a show that means so much to so many of us, with a cohort of such incredible breakthrough talent stepping up both on screen and off.
 Teenage (and adult) me would be equally thrilled to be friends with or socially rejected by this outrageously talented cast.”

-The synopsis given centres on Amerie, who becomes an “instant pariah at Hartley High, and causes a mysterious and very public rift with her ride-or-die, Harper.”
+The early synopsis given introduced us to four core characters, beginning with Amerie, who becomes an “instant pariah at Hartley High, and causes a mysterious and very public rift with her ride-or-die, Harper.”

 “With her new friends – outsiders Quinni and Darren – Amerie must repair her reputation, while navigating love, sex, and heartbreak.”